Health response to the humanitarian crisis in Ukraine

 - lack of access to mental health and rehabilitation care.

-As of August 2017, one third of the funds requested by WHO in the 2017 Ukraine Humanitarian Response Plan were still unsecured.
+In 2017, one third of the funds requested by WHO in the 2017 Ukraine Humanitarian Response Plan was unmet.
 In 2016, only 15% of the total funding requested for the health sector by WHO and other health partners was received.

 WHO therefore urges the international community to mobilize and provide more health aid to address the humanitarian crisis in eastern Ukraine.